Overnight Energy: White House says bipartisan deal will get rid of all lead pipes | House panel draft proposal includes $15.6B increase in Interior funds | Green groups shift energy to reconciliation package

-Category: Environment Hits: 5MONDAY AGAIN!
+Category: Environment Hits: 11MONDAY AGAIN!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin .
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/560615-overnight-energy-white-house-says-bipartisan-deal-will